I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 It looks like partnering humans, and AI may be the best way to make use of all available resources – that’s how you scale the handwritten letter today.

 Once we have the text in hand, we fire up our pen pal, the handwriting robot, to start writing on high-quality stationery.
 You craft words like a love letter to your prospects or customers.
 Once complete, the robot writes the recipient’s address on an envelope, we affix an actual stamp and deliver it to the post office for you.

 Don’t have the recipient’s address – we may be able to help.
 One of the many benefits we offer is lead research.
-We help you find people who will be interested in your product or service so you can start “writing” your letters that much faster.
+We help you find people interested in your product or service so you can start “writing” your letters much faster.

 So, whether you want to thank employees, congratulate colleagues, push out some handwritten notes for real estate prospects, or something else, book a DEMO today and see how it works for yourself.